How to make a complaint about Health and Social Care services

 Complaining about primary care eg Dentists, GP’s and Pharmacies

-If you have tried to resolve your complaint at local level and this has failed, or if you feel unable to complain directly to the service provider yourself, you can register an official complaint to NHS England via the complaints manager.
+If you have tried to resolve your complaint at local level and this has failed, or if you feel unable to complain directly to the service provider yourself, you can register an official complaint with NHS England.
 You have several options for doing this:

 Write to: NHS England, PO Box 16738, Redditch, B97 9PT